 Two learners can have vastly different experiences based on their prior knowledge and personal retention patterns.
 It helps ensure learners are always challenged but never overwhelmed.

 To make learning more fun and engaging, Language Zen matches learners to real songs; teaching them the words they don’t already know.
 This was a personal priority for Micah.
 “I absolutely loved learning through music but as a beginner, it could be really painstaking to transcribe the lyrics and try to decipher the more poetic lines.
 This makes it easy.
 You can learn from conversations or you can learn from Shakira.”

 Language Zen teaches you the things you’re most likely to actually hear and use in the real world.
 Its main course covers the 2000 most commonly spoken words in order of frequency and is a very fast way to get up and running with real conversation.

 One of the coolest things about Language Zen is that it lets you learn to speak about the things that are personally important to you.
 This can range from flirting at the bar to soccer commentary.
 It’s a great experience to just dive in and learn what you want.

 So what comes next?
 According to Micah, “we want more people to try it out and let us know what they think.
 While we do have a paid version, casual users can always learn for free.
-We’re building native apps for Android and iOS and are looking to add new languages.
-Let us know what you’d like to see.”
+We're looking to add new languages and features.